LOADING ...

 Spoken word

-Had an eight track tape deck and an track tape of Bill Monroes Greatest Hits.
+Had an eight track tape deck and an eight track tape of Monroes Greatest Hits.

-We used to skip second period chemistry and go to the Shamrock station across the street from the high school and get a case of Texas Pride beer.
+We used to skip second period chemistry and go over to the Shamrock station across the street from the high school and get a case of Texas beer.

 Charge it on my dads credit card and get em to it up as oil so dad never knew the difference.

-wed ride around and drink Texas Pride, listen to Bill Monroe.
+Then wed around and drink Texas Pride, listen to Bill Monroe.

 The Bluegrass Widow.
-Quite possibly the bluegrass song ever written.
+Quite possibly the worst bluegrass ever written.

-I did this in tribute to the Front Porch Boys, which was a band I was in in College Station, Texas.
+I did this in tribute to the Porch Boys, which was a bluegrass band I was in in College Station, Texas.

 We play faster than anybody in the competition.

-They standing underneath a giant pine tree there in Crockett singing the rudest, most grotesque, nastiest bluegrass songs youve ever heard in your life.
+They were standing underneath a giant pine tree there in Crockett singing the rudest, most grotesque, bluegrass songs youve ever heard in your life.

-Im talking the kind of song where not only is the character in the song dead by the end of the song, but hes been dismembered as well.
+Im talking about the kind of song where not only is the character in the dead by the end of the song, but hes been dismembered as well.

-And the Front Porch Boys stopped and looked up at me long enough to say, Were taking bluegrass music where its never been before.
+And the Front Porch Boys stopped and looked up at me just long enough to say, Were bluegrass music where its never been before.

-And were not taking you with us cuz you dont have that high and lonesome sound that bluegrass music requires.
-Well, Im not one to failure.
+And were not taking you with us cuz you dont have that and lonesome sound that bluegrass music requires.
+Well, Im not one to fight failure.

 I packed up my and left.

-The Porch Boys broke up three days later when they realized I owned the PA system.
+The Front Porch Boys broke up three days later when they realized I the PA system.

-Will you miss me Im gone? were his final words to her
+Will you miss me when Im gone? his final words to her

-Darlin think of youve done, then replied his Knoxville girl
+Darlin think of what done, then replied his Knoxville girl

-And the had started turning when his mind began to fail
+And the leaves had turning when his mind began to fail

-Then he down in a breakdown, now she wears a long black veil.
+Then he broke down in a breakdown, now she wears a black veil.

 And she stands out in the midnight in the all aglow